The Bee Gees Sing and Play 14 Barry Gibb Songs

 The Bee Gees Sing and Play 14 Barry Gibb Songs is the debut studio album by the Bee Gees.
-Credited to Barry Gibb And The Bee Gees, it was released in November 1965 on the Australian Leedon label (1967's Bee Gees' 1st was their third album, but their first international album).
+Credited to Barry Gibb & The Bee Gees, it was released in November 1965 on the Australian Leedon label (1967's Bee Gees' 1st was their third album, but their first international album).
 It is largely a compilation of most of the Gibb brothers' singles that had been released over the previous two years in Australia, which accounts for the many different styles of music on it.

 Recording

 Only five new songs were recorded for the album: "I Was a Lover, a Leader of Men", "And the Children Laughing", "I Don't Think It's Funny", "How Love Was True" and "To Be or Not to Be".
 Barry Gibb had more than enough unrecorded songs for an all-new LP, but the rest of the album was instead made up of nine lesser-known singles.
 Bee Gees musical arranger Bill Shepherd set the order of the songs.